rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 - copy and paste this on termux or Linux terminal
 - creates a flashable magisk module
 - Flash created zip in magisk or kernel su or aPatch
+- - Recommended to select "loop animation" if your video is too short or if its a gif
 ```
 curl -sSL https://github.com/rhythmcache/Video-to-BootAnimation-Creator-Script/releases/download/V1/cbootanim.sh -o cbootanim.sh
 chmod +x cbootanim.sh